axcel-blade/how-to-install-java-on-linux/README.md

 ```
 sdk list java
 ```

-Replace the x.y.z-dist with identifier from the above command execution
+Replace the x.y.z-dist with identifier from the table after executing the above command in the terminal.

 ### JDK Distributions
 #### Java SE Development Kit(Oracle)